Urban planning in Israel: Ottoman period

 In the late Ottoman period, Jerusalem's development mostly took place within the Old City walls' limits.
 Jerusalem was within the Ottoman walls, however some Jews established themselves west of the city in protected structures to protect themselves from raids.

 British mandate

 This pattern changed significantly following the British occupation in 1917.
 The first attempt at structured urban planning came with William McLean's 1918 plan, which introduced formal zoning to Jerusalem.
 His design divided the city into distinct zones: the historic core, a surrounding buffer in which construction was restricted, and areas designated for future development, primarily to the west.
-According to Efrat, McLean's plan was more general urban layout then a detailed plan.
+According to Efrat, McLean's plan was more general urban layout than a detailed plan.

 By the 1940s, further planning by Clifford Holliday and Henry Kendall continued this westward momentum.
 These plans expanded transportation infrastructure, increased suburban zoning for Jewish neighborhoods, and relocated the city's functional nucleus toward the west, away from traditional areas like the Damascus Gate.
 The plans also maintained the green belt around the old city.